 Undergraduate courses are available in:

-A wide range of postgraduate opportunities is available in both music and drama.
+A wide range of postgraduate opportunities are available in both music and drama.

 You may be able to spend some time abroad through the European Erasmus+ Programme, or with comparable institutions in North America, Asia and Australasia or through participating in international theatre and music festivals.

-The Conservatoire teaches over 1,000 students from around 50 countries.
+The Conservatoire teaches students from around 63 nations.

 Each year students take part in more than 500 concerts, performances and events, attracting an audience of over 40,000.

-According to HESA, 97.2% of students went into employment or further study within six months after graduating in 2014/15.
+According to HESA, 98.2% of students from the 2015/16 academic year went into employment or further study within six months of graduating.

 Facilities and Services